Configure access to your K8s cluster

 the K9s application:

-The CLI commands can be used to examine the state of the cluster, but we generally don't recommend using them to change settings or start or stop pods or services, as this should be handled by the Release website or our own CLI tool.
+Use CLI commands to examine the state of the cluster, but we generally don't recommend using them to change settings or start or stop pods or services, as this should be handled by the Release website or CLI tool.

 kubectl get namespaces